dualmediaspzoo/symfony-request-dto-bundle/README.md

 ## Docs

 Currently no documentation is available, but will be added in the future.
 For the time being see [the DTO models for tests](tests/Fixtures/Model/Dto)

-## Missing features

-Currently, some setup is required.
-Doctrine will not automatically supply entities at this point and a custom CompilerPass is needed.
-This will be resolved with an update for the bundle in the future.